 - 1. What are the proposed activities to Gate 3 to assess conjunctive use of the solution sub-options in the context of wider company and regional solutions? - 2.
-Please describe the methodologies/approaches used to calculate the utilisation estimates for the scheme under a 1 in 200 and 1 in 500 drought resilience level. - 3.
-Please provide evidence that wider resilience benefits of the solution sub-options (such as wider flood or drought resilience and catchment management approaches to improve water quality) have been considered. - 4. a) What frameworks and guidance are being followed to reduce whole life carbon through the option choice, design and development of the solution?
+Under a 1 in 200 drought resilience level, in addition to capacity, what is the dry year annual average and peak deployable output for all solution sub-options including the maximum sustainable yield of the source. - 3.
+Please describe the methodologies/approaches used to calculate the utilisation and deployable output estimates for the scheme under a 1 in 200 and 1 in 500 drought resilience level. - 4.
+Please include proposed activities to Gate 3 to calculate deployable output and utilisation under the 1 in 500 drought resilience level including incorporating outputs from regional modelling. - 5.
+Please provide evidence that wider resilience benefits of the solution sub-options (such as wider flood or drought resilience and catchment management approaches to improve water quality) have been considered. - 6. a) What frameworks and guidance are being followed to reduce whole life carbon through the option choice, design and development of the solution?